 Cheques are often completed in ways which facilitate opportunist fraud.
 Cheques are sometimes intercepted by organised criminals who falsify payee and value details using sophisticated techniques.
-Debtors may also be told to make cheques payable to a private account, possibly using an account name which is similar to that of Wee chicks Fitness CIC / Wee Chicks Ltd.
+Debtors may also be told to make cheques payable to a private account, possibly using an account name which is similar to that of Wee Chicks.